sergeyibragimov/VResize360p/README.md

-"# My video tools (Resize any big video to 360p / Trim video script need debug )"
+"# My video tools (Resize any big video to 640i/360p / Trim video script by parts or segments)"